mcandre/bb/README.md

 # bb: the awk build system

+> Your scientists were so preoccupied with whether they could, they didn’t stop to think if they should.

 # ABOUT

 `bb` demonstrates a working build system written in GNU awk, to organize build steps for awk projects.